jEnbuska/react-proxy-state/README.md

   const todo = contextState.todos[ownProps.todoId];
   return todo;
 }
+const createConnected = mapContextToProps(selector);

-export default mapContextToProps(selector)(Todos);
+export default createConnected(Todo);
 ```

-*mapContextToProps* takes a state **selector** as parameter.
+mapContextToProps takes a state **selector** as parameter.
-calling *mapContextToProps* will return a new function that takes the *actual component* as parameter.
+*mapContextToProps returns a ***createConnected*** function that takes the *actual component* as parameter.

 ***selector*** is a function that takes contexts state and component own properties as parameters.

-Every time Components properties or context state is changed, this selector functions is re-run, and what ever it returns it is passed as property by Connector to the actual component *(if the output changes compared to the previous output)*.
+Every time Components properties or context state is changed, this selector functions is re-run, and what ever it returns it is passed as property by Connector to the component passed to ***createConnected***
+*(if the output changes compared to the previous output)*.

 ### 3. Contexts eventHandler Provider